rrockfield/travixTest/README.md

 2. Current unit tests are validating the happy path only, there is no error handling implemented yet.

-3. CrazyAir's unit test is not validation the request transformation.
+3. CrazyAir's unit test is not validating the request transformation.

 4. There is no unit test for ToughJet implemented yet.